-Now it became easy if you want to make a 60sec timelapse video then you have to take (60×30) 1800 shots, anyway the more shots you take the longer the video will be.
+Now it has become easy if you want to make a 60-second timelapse video then you have to take (60×30) 1800 shots, anyway the more shots you take the longer the video will be.

 Trial & Error

-Just take 20 test shots with the required interval between shots and move the right button in the camera fastly and see if you are satisfied with the movement if no adjust your settings and format your memory card and shot again till you are completely satisfied with the results.
+Just take 20 test shots with the required interval between shots and move the right button in the camera quickly and see if you are satisfied with the movement if no adjust your settings format your memory card and shot again till you are completely satisfied with the results.

 Manual focus Vs autofocus

 Setting your camera to autofocus will consume your battery as every shot the camera will try to autofocus so set your manual focus and then you are done.